 |

-- Assemble the interface PCB as per
+interface PCB as per

 the parts list provided below.